EventStore/terraform-provider-eventstorecloud/README.md

 - `network_id` - (`string`, Required) - the ID of the network in which the managed cluster should be created.
 This determines which cloud and region the managed cluster will be hosted in.
 - `topology` - (`string`, Required) - the topology of the managed cluster.
 This determines the fault tolerance of the cluster.
-Valid values are `single-node` and `three-node-multi-az`.
+Valid values are `single-node` and `three-node-multi-zone`.
 The actual implementation of each topology is specific to the resource provider.
 - `instance_type` - (`string`, Required) - the size of the instances to use in the managed cluster.
 This determines the performance of the cluster.
 Valid values are `F1` and `C4`.